Superlitio: History

-Superlitio have also won plaudits for their innovative use of digital, notching up more than 40,000 downloads of their latest album preview with a Colombian newspaper, and more than 150,000 streams on the MSN portal during the launch week.
+A preview of the album received over 40,000 downloads through a partnership with a Colombian newspaper, and recorded over 150,000 streams on the MSN portal during its release week.

 In March 2010, right after their second appearance at SXSW Festival and a short US tour with shows in NYC, Washington, and Miami, CALIDOSOUND was digitally released on a global scale through The Orchard.
-"Perro Come Perro" was chosen as the single of the week in iTunes Latino US and Mexico achieving over 50.000 downloads.
+"Perro Come Perro" was selected as the single of the week on iTunes Latino in the United States and Mexico, where it received over 50,000 downloads.

-As of July 2010 the band was extensively touring Colombia promoting their latest single "Te Lastime", which have already reached the number one spot in several radio stations around the country supported by a viral stop-motion video.
+In 2010, the band toured Colombia to promote the single "Te Lastimé", which reached number one on several domestic radio stations and was accompanied by a stop-motion music video.